-- Unsubsidized Federal Stafford Loans - Subsidized Federal Stafford Loans - Federal Parent (PLUS) Loans - Federal Pell Grants for which a Return of funds is required - Federal Supplemental Opportunity Grants for which a Return of funds is required - Other assistance under the Title for which a Return of funds is required (e.g., LEAP)
+- 1. Unsubsidized Federal Stafford Loans - 2.
+Subsidized Federal Stafford Loans - 3.
+Unsubsidized Direct Stafford Loans (other than PLUS loans) - 4.
+Subsidized Direct Stafford Loans - 5.
+Federal Perkins Loans - 6.
+Federal Parent (PLUS) Loans - 7.
+Direct PLUS Loans - 8.
+Federal Pell Grants for which a Return of Funds is required - 9.
+Academic Competetiveness Grants for which a Return of Funds is required - 10.
+National Smart Grants for which a return of funds is required - 11.
+Federal Supplemental Opportunity Grants for which a Return of funds is required - 12.
+Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required